Peer-to-Peer Recognition Program Guide: Tips & More

 Since your employees will do most of the work when it comes peer-to-peer recognition, it's good to gather their input during the planning process.
 Employees can have really valuable insights that can help shape a program that resonates with the team and addresses their specific needs.
 So make sure not to skip this step— it can be the difference between a successful peer-to-peer recognition program and a flop.

-Once you understood your needs and consulted with your employees, it’s time to choose a platform that aligns with your goals and simplifies the process of giving and receiving recognition.
+Once you understood your needs and consulted with your employees, it’s time to choose a employee recognition platform that aligns with your goals and simplifies the process of giving and receiving recognition.
 You don’t have to reinvent the wheel here— many tools are available to streamline peer-to-peer recognition programs.

 This is the meat of the peer-to-peer recognition program.
 At this step, you’re developing clear policies, guidelines, and rules on how the recognition program works, including what behaviors are recognized and how rewards are distributed.